Introduction to VLOOKUP Examples in Excel

 Example #5 – Dual Lookup Using Match function

-- The Match function is used when we need to lookup two-way data, here from the above table you can see there is data of batsman against the runs scored by them in particular years.
+- The Match function is used when we need to look up two-way data; here, from the above table, you can see data of batsmen against the runs they scored in particular years.

 - So the formula to use this match function is as follows: